The Theory of Producing

 steam pressure due to uncontrolled high steam consumption beyond its max.

 capacity.
-Another solution often used is to install and connect a separate buffer tank next to the steam
+But another solution used is to install and connect a separate buffer tank next to the steam

 generator that absorb a majority of steam pressure fluctuations (the demand

 for extra steam buffer occur in about 10 - 15% of all installations).
-The
+This

-ultimate alternative to these two solutions is of course to install instead
+ultimate alternative solution is of course to install a real fire-tube steam boiler

 fluctuation (fluctuation is steam consumption).

-advantages using a steam generator compared to conventional steam boilers
+Advantages using a steam generator compared to fire-tube steam boilers

 Steam generator boilers can be delivered in horizontal execution (with low